daanielcruz/notflix/README.md

 ## ❗ ToDo

-- Edit and delete feature, i confess being lazy;
+- Edit and delete feature, i confess being lazy ❌
-- A pretty hover in videocards;
+- A pretty hover in videocards - Done! ✔️
-- Replace the boring alerts for a nice thing;
+- Replace the boring alerts for a nice thing ❌
-- A pretty modal to play videos!
+- A pretty modal to play videos - Done! ✔️

 ## 🔧 Technologies